gbyuvd/chemembed-faiss-demo/README.md

 ## Acknowledgments
 - Thanks to [othneildrew](https://github.com/othneildrew/Best-README-Template/) for the README template.
 - Thanks to HF:[@nreimers](huggingface.co/nreimers) for the base [MiniLM-L6-H384-uncased](https://huggingface.co/nreimers/MiniLM-L6-H384-uncased) model.
+- For more information on SELFIES, you could read this [blogpost](https://aspuru.substack.com/p/molecular-graph-representations-and) or check out [their github.](https://github.com/aspuru-guzik-group/selfies)

 <!-- Citations -->
 ## Citations